 Roja Selvamani

 Roja Selvamani is an Indian actor, best known for Tamil cinema.
 Roja Selvamani began their career in 1993 and has been a prominent figure in the industry for over 33 years.
-With over 120 credits to their name and an average audience rating of 6.7, Roja Selvamani remains one of the most prolific and celebrated talents in the industry.
+With over 120 credits to their name, Roja Selvamani remains one of the most prolific and celebrated talents in the industry.

 - Born